xdf-devoniy/bdgt/README.md

    composer install
    ```

-4. Update the database schema using the migration scripts in `scripts/` (coming soon).
+4. Update the database schema using the migration scripts in `scripts/` (coming soon) or import your existing MoneyFlow tables.

+5. Make sure `.env` points `DEMO_USER_ID` to a valid `users.id` record that already has wallets, categories, transactions, and budgets associated with it.

-5. Visit the application in your browser.
-The dashboard ships with demo data so you can explore the interface immediately.
+6. Visit the application in your browser to see the live cashflow metrics rendered on the dashboard.

 ## Project Structure